Josef Dadok National NMR Centre

 NMR (Nuclear Magnetic Resonance) spectroscopy is a key technology for research in modern life sciences allowing detailed investigation of biomolecular structure and dynamics at the atomic level, both in solutions and in solid state.
 The successful application of NMR in biology requires multidisciplinary approach combining knowledge in biochemistry, molecular biology, quantum physics, electronics, data analysis, and computational chemistry.
 The high-end instrumentation and the team of experienced researchers will ensure expert services, user training, and the cost-effective use of resources both for internal and external users.
 Benefits include access to state-of-the-art high-field NMR instrumentation and support in processing, analysis and interpretation of the experimental data.
 External user projects will be selected by peer review on the basis of scientific merit, technical suitability and feasibility.
 The centre will also offer training enabling non-specialists to develop the necessary skills.

 The Core Facility is part of Czech national centre of European Research Infrastructure Consortium INSTRUCT ERIC under the Czech Infrastructure for Integrative Structural Biology (CIISB) funded by the Ministry of Education, Youth and Sports of the Czech Republic.
-Foreign users can also benefit from access through project iNEXT-Discovery.
+Foreign users can also benefit from access through projects iNEXT-Discovery and Alliance4Life.
+The facility also participates in the Remote NMR (R-NMR) consortium.